 - Case studies based on empirical experience from GWP regional and country level platforms, showing practical wisdom gained and challenges met with a focus on the lessons learned and implications for other MSPs operating in the water sector.

 - Practical tools and exercises showing elements introduced in the keynote lecture.
 These include visioning tools, strategic scenario making, and serious games.

 Several knowledge products have been developed to explore how water-related MSPs can contribute to making progress in relation to gender, climate, private sector engagement, transboundary, and the SDGs.
 These publications identify strategies and lessons learned from GWP's Country Water Partnerships and partners.
-They can be accessed at the top of this page and through the GWP Knowledge Search Tool.
+They can be accessed at the top of this page and through the MSP publications page.

 The MSP Programme was launched as part of the “A Stake in Water” project which is financially supported by the Austrian Development Agency.
 The MPS Programme is carried out in collaboration with UNDP Cap-Net, Wageningen University, and GWPs’ Regional and Country Water Partnerships.